 5. Install new bolts and put on new nuts securing the strut to the steering knuckle.

-7. Tighten the rack nuts and bolts.
+7. Tighten the rack mounting nuts and bolts.

 Tighten

-Tighten the nuts and bolts until a torque of 180 Nm is reached (133 lb-ft).
+Tighten the nuts and bolts to a torque of 180 Nm (133 ft·lbs).

-8. Install tire and wheel assemblies.
+8. Install the tires and wheels assemblies.

 2. Loosen both inner tie rod locknuts.